William-Robert-Robertson/WildCamera/Development_Environment/Image_Sensor_Integration.md

 sudo make menuconfig

-in menuconfig hit / to search
+in menuconfig hit / to search and add IMX219

 # Make modules takes some time on NXP Debian so a cross-compile rather than a native build is reccomended:
 sudo make modules